Accessible Learning Labs — Knowledge Resource

 The Four Domains

 Effective inclusive facilitation draws on four interconnected domains.
-They are not a hierarchy in the sense that one is more important than another — but they do build on each other.
 The technical and pedagogical foundations provide the tools.
 The relational domain puts those tools in service of genuine participation.
 The structural domain ensures the work outlasts any individual session or facilitator.
-And the reflective domain is what keeps all the others honest.
+The reflective domain keeps all three honest.

-None of these domains is sufficient on its own.
-A technically skilled facilitator who hasn't examined their own positionality will reproduce the power dynamics they're trying to address.
-An organizationally sophisticated capacity builder who lacks relational skill will produce systems that look inclusive on paper and feel alienating in practice.
-The integration of all four is what distinguishes a practitioner from one who is also doing this work well.
+No domain is sufficient alone.
+A technically skilled facilitator who has not examined their own positionality will reproduce the power dynamics they intend to address.
+A capacity builder with sophisticated organizational knowledge but limited relational skill will produce systems that look inclusive on paper and feel alienating in practice.
+Integration across all four domains is what distinguishes competent inclusive facilitation.

-Mastery of Universal Design for Learning (UDL) and Diversity, Equity, Inclusion, and Justice (DEIJ) frameworks is not an end in itself.
-It is the precondition for designing environments that are inherently adaptable — where flexibility is built in from the start rather than added afterward as an accommodation.
+Mastery of Universal Design for Learning (UDL) and Diversity, Equity, Inclusion, and Justice (DEIJ) frameworks is the precondition for designing environments that are inherently adaptable — where flexibility is built in from the outset rather than added as a retrospective accommodation.

-In practice, this means being fluent in translating frameworks into tangible design decisions: the structure of a workshop, the format of materials, the pacing of a session, the way feedback is collected.
-It also means understanding technical standards like WCAG — not as a compliance checklist, but as a design language that shapes what it means for digital content to be genuinely accessible to participants with a range of sensory and cognitive profiles.
+In practice, this means translating frameworks into concrete design decisions: the structure of a workshop, the format of materials, the pacing of a session, the way feedback is collected.
+It also means understanding technical standards such as WCAG — not as a compliance checklist, but as a design language that defines what genuine digital accessibility looks like for participants with a range of sensory, cognitive, and motor profiles.

-Practitioners who are proficient in these frameworks can articulate not just what they are doing but why — and can help the organizations they work with understand what the frameworks demand, not just what they permit.
+Practitioners proficient in these frameworks can articulate not just what they are doing but why — and can help the organizations they work with understand what the frameworks demand, not only what they permit.

 What this enables

-Moving beyond expert-led design requires a genuine reorientation of how facilitation is understood.
-The expert-led model positions the facilitator as the holder of knowledge and the participants as its recipients.
-Collaborative and participatory design inverts this: the facilitator's role is to create the conditions in which participants' knowledge — including their knowledge of the barriers they face — can surface and shape the work.
+Moving beyond expert-led design requires a genuine reorientation in how facilitation is understood.
+The expert-led model positions the facilitator as the holder of knowledge and participants as recipients.
+Collaborative and participatory design inverts this: the facilitator creates conditions in which participants' knowledge — including their knowledge of the barriers they face — surfaces and shapes the work.

-In higher education contexts, this is often described as a "students as partners" model.
-In organizational development, it shows up as co-design: bringing the people who will be affected by a decision into the process of making it, not as consultees but as contributors.
-The distinction matters.
+In higher education, this is often described as a "students as partners" model.
+In organizational development, it appears as co-design: bringing those affected by a decision into the process of making it, not as consultees but as contributors.
 Consultation asks people to react to decisions already made.
-Co-design involves them in making the decisions — and produces fundamentally different outcomes as a result.
+Co-design involves them in making the decisions — producing fundamentally different outcomes.

-This requires facilitation skill that goes beyond process management.
-It requires the ability to hold space for voices that have historically been excluded, to surface and navigate disagreement productively, and to resist the pull toward false consensus that often produces inclusion in name only.
+This requires facilitation skill beyond process management: holding space for historically excluded voices, surfacing and navigating disagreement productively, and resisting the pull toward false consensus that produces inclusion in name only.

 What this enables

-Individual facilitation skill, however excellent, doesn't change organizations.
+Individual facilitation skill, however excellent, does not change organizations.
 What changes organizations is the gradual accumulation of shared knowledge, structural supports, and leadership that makes inclusive practice possible beyond any single facilitator or session.
-This is capacity building — and it is the domain that transforms facilitation from a service delivered to an organization into something an organization develops the ability to do for itself.
+This is capacity building — transforming facilitation from a service delivered to an organization into something an organization develops the ability to do for itself.

-Practitioners working in this domain understand organizational change models well enough to know where interventions are likely to take hold and where they will be absorbed and neutralized.
-They can assess institutional climate — identifying where the readiness for inclusive practice is real and where it is rhetorical.
-They know how to mobilize knowledge across departments, how to build coalitions for change, and how to help institutions develop the leadership structures that sustain inclusive practice when external support is no longer present.
+Practitioners in this domain understand organizational change models well enough to know where interventions are likely to take hold and where they will be absorbed without effect.
+They can assess institutional climate, mobilize knowledge across departments, build coalitions for change, and help institutions develop the leadership structures that sustain inclusive practice when external support ends.

 What this enables

-Reflective practice is what keeps the other three domains honest.
-Without it, framework proficiency becomes dogma; collaborative design becomes a performance of inclusion that replicates existing power dynamics; and capacity building becomes an imposition of one organization's values on another.
-With it, a facilitator can notice when something they are doing is working against the inclusion they intend — and adjust in real time.
+Reflective practice keeps the other three domains honest.
+Without it, framework proficiency becomes dogma; collaborative design becomes a performance that replicates existing power dynamics; and capacity building becomes an imposition of one organization's values on another.
+With it, a facilitator can notice when their approach is working against the inclusion they intend — and adjust accordingly.

-The ability to critically reflect on one's own biases, power, and identity is foundational.
-Not because facilitators need to have resolved all of their own positioning before they can work — they can't, and no one does — but because unexamined positioning tends to show up in the design of sessions in ways that exclude particular participants without the facilitator's awareness.
-The experience of power in a room is not symmetrical: what feels like a neutral, welcoming space to the facilitator may feel very different to participants who are used to being the ones whose presence is accommodated rather than assumed.
+Critical reflection on one's own biases, power, and identity is foundational — not because facilitators must have resolved their positioning before they work, but because unexamined positioning tends to show up in session design in ways that exclude particular participants without the facilitator's awareness.
+The experience of power in a room is not symmetrical: what feels like a neutral, welcoming space to the facilitator may feel very different to participants accustomed to being accommodated rather than assumed.

 What this enables